When you see a neighborhood for the first time, the most important thing

 Notable & Unique: People

-Ghent / Eastern Virginia Medical School community truly stands out from the rest in this regard.
+Ghent / Eastern Virginia Medical School neighborhood stands out as being ranked among

 In addition, some neighborhoods have residents that are more educated than others.
 But